 Section 4.
 Failure to Pay.

-A. If the dues of any member remain unpaid on January 31st, the individual's membership in the Association shall be terminated on February 1st.
+B. If the total amount due of any member remain unpaid on January 31st, the individual's membership in the Association may be terminated on February 1st.

 Section 5.
 Refunds.
 No dues shall be refunded to any Member whose membership terminates for any reason.

 Section 1.
 Contracts.
 The Board may authorize any officer or officers, agent or agents, in addition to the officers authorized by these By Laws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confirmed to specific instances.

 Section 2.
 Checks, Drafts, etc. ALL checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association shall be signed by such officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by resolution of the Board.
 In the absence of such determination, such instruments shall be signed by the Treasurer and countersigned by the President, Vice President or Secretary.

 Section 3.
 Deposits.
 All funds of the Association shall be promptly deposited from time to time to the credit of the Association in such banks, trust companies or other depositories as the board may select.